Chartjunk: Debate over meaning

+Alternative terms include embellishment, excessive annotation, decoration, extraneous elements, and unnecessary ornamentation.

 Stephen Few, a data visualization practitioner and consultant at Perceptual Edge, stated that Tufte's original definition of chartjunk was "too loose" and that "by defining chartjunk too broadly, Tufte to some degree invited the heated controversy that has raged ever since."

 Robert Kosara, also a data visualization practitioner, researcher, and author of the blog EagerEyes, noted that not all chartjunk are the same, some are harmful (e.g. a busy background), others harmless (e.g. nice borders or pictures), and some even helpful (e.g. annotations).

-In a recent study by Parsons and Shukla, they interviewed data visualization designers and found that there is both a "corrective movement" in the design community to move away from minimalist design principles, but also, that designers had different definitions for what constitutes chartjunk.
+In a 2020 study by Parsons and Shukla, data visualization designers were interviewed and it was found that there is both a "corrective movement" in the design community to move away from minimalist design principles, but also, that designers had different definitions for what constitutes chartjunk.
 The authors felt that "better definitions are needed so that everyone has a shared understanding [about chartjunk]."

 Chartjunk in research

 The information visualization research community has researched the effects of chartjunk on how viewers interpret visualizations.
 There have been studies that found that chartjunk increases long-term memorability of the chart.
 A recent study found that chartjunk, in the form of semantically meaningful icons, increased accessibility of charts for people with Intellectual and Developmental Disabilities (IDD).